Frequently Asked Questions:

 A: Yes.
-Appeals forms are available in the forms section under how to apply (http://www2.erie.gov/employment/sites/www2.erie.gov.employment/files/upl...).
-All appeals must be received no later than 12 noon on the Wednesday preceding the exam date.
+Appeals forms are available in the forms section under how to apply.
+All appeals must be received by the date and time indicated on the disqualification letter.
 It is important to note that just because an appeal is submitted does not necessarily mean that an applicant will be admitted to the exam.
 The appeal is to provide additional information and request re-review of a candidate’s application and only then should they then be found to meet the minimum qualifications will he/she be admitted to sit for the exam.
-There are no exceptions or extensions.
+There are NO exceptions or extensions.

 Q: How specific do the dates of employment, hours worked per week and duties descriptions need to be when filling out the application?